Main content starts

 if you're setting up business with others, you'll need to decide who can authorise financial transactions

 Be clear about what is offered as a free banking service and what you have to pay for.
 For example, overdraft facilities are unlikely to be included in your free banking package.

 New Enterprise Allowance (NEA)

 The New Enterprise allowance is available to people who've been claiming Jobseekers Allowance for 26 weeks or more.
-It includes access to a business mentor and, if you can demonstrate business viability you will access to support that incluses a weekly allowance worth £1,274 over 26 weeks, and the possibility of a loan of up to £1,000 to help with start up costs.
+It includes access to a business mentor and, if you can demonstrate business viability you will access to support that includes a weekly allowance and a loan worth up to £2,274.
 Contact your local Jobcentre Plus.

 Age 50+ - free support

 Free help is available to start your own business from the Prince's Initiative for Mature Enterprise (Prime).
 Support includes initial advice, mentoring from successful entrepreneurs, training courses and networking events.
 Go to prime.org.uk or phone 0845 862 2023.

 Loans and other funding opportunities

 For help and advice about funding opportunities, try the following:

 - Start up loans for people who are over 18 - they have to be paid back within five years - more from GOV.UK.